 - Genuine regard for (and by) one’s colleagues.

-What is new is the emphasis being placed this year on the sense of belonging these elements combine to create, and how that impacts an employee’s overall experience, as well as the emphasis placed on these elements by employees.
-Together, they inculcate a sense of belonging, which is crucially important in organizations that have been stressed by furloughs, lay-offs, and remote working.
+More and more emphasis is being placed on the sense of belonging these elements combine to create, and how that impacts an employee’s overall experience, as well as the emphasis being placed on these elements by employees.
+Together, they inculcate a sense of belonging, which is crucially important in organizations that have been stressed by furloughs, lay-offs or organisational change, as well as those that adopt remote-first working.

 This collective sense of belonging is likely missing from many employers’ radar screens.
-In recent years past, engagement factors such as support for career growth and development were a high priority, driven in part by a red-hot job market.
+In recent years, employee engagement factors such as support for career growth and development were a high priority.

 Overlooking what could be considered “softer” elements of engagement, however, would be a grave mistake.
 Leaders who prioritize the creation of inclusive and welcoming environments, and successfully train company managers to support and sustain that sense of belonging will be rewarded with higher employee engagement and its many bottom-line benefits, while also becoming an employer of choice.